 |May-June 2020||100||0.5||lowest price|

-Notable terms around buying and redeeming IHG Rewards Points
+Things to know about buying and using IHG One Rewards Points

-The terms of purchase for IHG Rewards points state that you can buy a maximum of 100,000 IHG Rewards points per calendar year and receive as a gift a maximum of 100,000 points per calendar year.
+The terms of purchase for IHG One Rewards points state that you can buy a maximum of 150,000 IHG One Rewards points per calendar year and receive as a gift a maximum of 150,000 points per calendar year.
 However, the maximum annual points purchase amount is often boosted under specific points promotions.

 You’ll also need to allow 24-48 hours for points to post and appear in your account.